SarahDbnr/adl_SteinVI/docs/source/get_started.md

 This guide will help you set up and run Stein Variation Inference algorithms for Bayesian Neural Networks (BNNs).
 Our project leverages a particle-based variational inference method, to approximate Bayesian posterior distributions over the weights of neural networks.

 Bayesian Neural Networks provide a probabilistic approach to machine learning, capturing model uncertainty in predictions, which is especially useful for tasks such as regression and classification.
-This repository provides implementations and extensions of Stein Variation Gradient Descent (SVGD) and Stein Variational Newton Method (SVN), based on the python library [Blackjax](https://blackjax-devs.github.io/blackjax/), for BNNs.
+This repository provides implementations and extensions of Stein Variation Gradient Descent (SVGD) based on the python library [Blackjax](https://blackjax-devs.github.io/blackjax/), for BNNs.

 This repository employs Stein Variational Inference (Stein VI) to perform Bayesian Inference via Variational Gradient Descent (VGD) for optimizing Bayesian Neural Networks.
 The approach is rooted in the work described in the paper [Stein Variational Gradient Descent: A General Purpose Bayesian Inference Algorithm](https://arxiv.org/abs/1608.04471), which lays the foundation for this particle-based approximation method.